the good boy foundation

-How to Recognize Healthy Play
+Healthy Play

 Healthy dog play is characterized by joy, engagement, and mutual respect between dogs, promoting physical exercise, mental stimulation, and socialization.
 During play, dogs may engage in activities such as chasing, wrestling, tug-of-war, and interactive toy play, demonstrating natural behaviors and strengthening their bond with other dogs or humans.
 Pet parents should be cognizant of the dynamics of play and monitor their dogs for signs of enjoyment, such as relaxed body language, wagging tails, and playful barking.
 It's important to ensure that play remains safe and respectful, intervening if play becomes overly rough or one dog appears uncomfortable.
 Additionally, pet parents should provide a variety of toys and play opportunities to prevent boredom and encourage positive interactions.
-By fostering healthy play habits, pet parents can support their dog's physical and emotional well-being while strengthening their relationship with their furry companion.
+By fostering healthy play habits, pet parents can support their dog's physical and emotional well-being while strengthening their relationship with their best friend.

 Healthy dog play is characterized by loose, exaggerated movements, regular breaks, and a variety of activities.
 Here are some signs of healthy play: